Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 ---

-If you've liked this article please return for the next part of the [Functional Reactive Game Programming – RxJS 5, Immutable.js and three.js] series.
+If you've liked this article, please return for the next part of the [Functional Reactive Game Programming – RxJS 5, Immutable.js and three.js] series.
 We'll discuss the `render()` function, lazy-loading of game objects and rendering [Corsair]'s graphics using three.js/WebGL.